Morals and Ethics - False Milestones in Negotiation

-| Learn why our negotiation interests are influenced by our feelings, morals and ethical style.
-Analyze both the positive and negative attributes of ethics in detail. |
+Learn why our negotiation interests are influenced by our feelings, morals and ethical style.
+Analyse both the positive and negative attributes of ethics in detail.

 One of my clients, a real estate developer, contacted me about a problem concerning a ten floor office building he was looking to rent.
 He was negotiating with a potential client, A, about renting 7 floors of the building.
-They almost had reached a deal but the draft of the contract was at A's office for approval.
+They almost had reached a deal but the draft of the contract was at A’s office for approval.
 There had been no reply for a month.
-Meanwhile, another potential client, B, approached the developer about leasing the whole building at a higher rent than client A proposed to pay.
+Meanwhile, another potential client B approached the developer about leasing the whole building at a higher rent than client A proposed to pay.

 My client's question was: Should I start negotiating with client B when I have almost agreed to rent to A?
 Would it be ethical to do so?